Caliphate: Indian subcontinent

 After the Umayyad campaigns in India and the conquest on small territories of the western part of the Indian peninsula, early Indian Muslim dynasties were founded by the Ghurid dynasty and the Ghaznavids, most notably the Delhi Sultanate.
 The Indian sultanates did not extensively strive for a caliphate since the Ottoman Empire was already observing the caliphate.

-Although the Mughal Empire is not recognised as a caliphate, its sixth emperor Muhammad Alamgir Aurangzeb has often been regarded as one of the few Islamic caliphs to have ruled the Indian peninsula.
-He received support from Ottoman Sultans such as Suleiman II and Mehmed IV.
+The emperors of the Mughal Empire, who were the only Sunni rulers whose territory and wealth could compete with that of the Ottomans, started assuming the title of caliph and calling their capital as the Dar-ul-khilafat ('abode of the caliphate') since the time of the third emperor Akbar like their Timurid ancestors.
+A gold coin struck under Akbar called him the "great sultan, the exalted khalifah".
+Although the Mughals did not acknowledge the overlordship of Ottomans, they nevertheless used the title of caliph to honour them in diplomatic exchanges.
+Akbar's letter to Suleiman the Magnificent addressed the latter as having attained the rank of the caliphate, while calling Akbar's empire as the "Khilafat of realms of Hind and Sind."
+The fifth emperor Shah Jahan also laid claim to the Caliphate.
+Although the Mughal Empire is not recognised as a caliphate, its sixth emperor Aurangzeb has often been regarded as one of the few Islamic caliphs to have ruled the Indian peninsula.
+He received support from the Ottoman sultans such as Suleiman II and Mehmed IV.
 As a memoriser of Quran, Aurangzeb fully established sharia in South Asia via his Fatawa 'Alamgiri.
 He re-introduced jizya and banned Islamically unlawful activities.
 However, Aurangzeb's personal expenses were covered by his own incomes, which included the sewing of caps and trade of his written copies of the Quran.
 Thus, he has been compared to the second caliph, Umar bin Khattab, and Kurdish conqueror Saladin.
+The Mughal emperors continued to be addressed as caliphs until the reign of Shah Alam II.

-Other notable rulers such as Muhammad bin Bakhtiyar Khalji, Alauddin Khilji, Firuz Shah Tughlaq, Shamsuddin Ilyas Shah, Babur, Sher Shah Suri, Nasir I of Kalat, Tipu Sultan, and the Nawabs of Bengal were popularly given the term khalifa.
+Other notable rulers such as Muhammad bin Bakhtiyar Khalji, Alauddin Khilji, Firuz Shah Tughlaq, Shamsuddin Ilyas Shah, Babur, Sher Shah Suri, Nasir I of Kalat, Tipu Sultan, Nawabs of Bengal, and the Khwaja Salimullah were popularly given the term khalifa.

-Bornu Caliphate (1472–1893)

-The Bornu Caliphate, which was headed by the Bornu emperors, began in 1472.
-A rump state of the larger Kanem-Bornu Empire, its rulers held the title of caliph until 1893, when it was absorbed into the British Colony of Nigeria and Northern Cameroons Protectorate.
-The British recognised them as the 'sultans of Bornu', one step down in Muslim royal titles.
-After Nigeria became independent, its rulers became the 'emirs of Bornu', another step down.
+West Africa

+Several rulers of West Africa adopted the title of caliph.
+Mai Ali I Gaji (r. c.
+1470) was the first ruler of Bornu Empire to assume the title.
+Askia Mohammad I of Songhai Empire also assumed the title around the same time.
+The Bornu mais (emperors) held the title of caliph until 1846, when the mais were replaced with a new lineage of rulers who adopted the title shehu (sheikh).